pour lire cette présentation en français ↗️cliquer sur le drapeau français

 In the book, the article will be published in Title II, devoted to: Compliance et Arbitrage.

-► English Article Summary: Under the consideration of the "Compliance Juridictionalisation", it is necessary to study in the links between Compliance and Arbitration.
+► Summary of the article (done by the author): Under the consideration of the "Compliance Juridictionalisation", it is necessary to study in the links between Compliance and Arbitration.
 The arbitrator is a judge, he is even the natural judge of international trade.
 Arbitration is therefore naturally intended to meet compliance which transforms the action of companies in an international context.
 However, the links between compliance and arbitration are not obvious.
 It is not a question of providing firm and definitive answers, but rather, and above all, of asking questions.
 We are at the start of reflection on this topic, which explains why there is, for the time being, little legal literature on the subject of the relationship between Compliance and Arbitration.
 It doesn't mean there aren't connections.
 Quite simply, these relations may not have come to light, or they are in the making.
 We should research the existing or potential bridges between two worlds that have long gravitated separately: Compliance on the one hand, Arbitration on the other.
 The central question is: is or can the arbitrator be a compliance judge, and, if so, how?

 In any event, the Arbitrator is thus in contact with matters requiring the methods, tools and logic of Compliance.
 In addition to the prevention and suppression of corruption, three examples can be given.